The IBFD Frans Vanistendael Award for International Tax Law

 IBFD wishes to promote outstanding scientific research output on international tax law.
 For this purpose, it decided to introduce the IBFD Frans Vanistendael Award for International Tax Law, named after its well-esteemed former Academic Chairman, Prof. Dr Frans Vanistendael.
 Professor Vanistendael is renowned for producing academic content at the highest of scientific standards and has long been distinguished as one of the most far-sighted scholars in the field of international tax law.

 II.
 Application and selection process

-Eligible publications are all articles, books, book chapters and monographs on international tax law (including European Union tax law), in paper or digital format (with an ISBN or ISSN number), published in English between 1.01.2018 and 31.12.2018, which have provided an outstanding contribution to the development of international tax law.
-In case of doubt, the temporal criterion to ascertain eligibility is the date of the ISBN / ISSN.
+Eligible publications are all articles, books, book chapters and monographs on international tax law (including European Union tax law), in paper or digital format (with an ISBN or ISSN number), published in English between 1 January 2018 and 31 December 2018, which have provided an outstanding contribution to the development of international tax law.
+In case of doubt, the temporal criterion to ascertain eligibility is the date of the ISBN/ISSN.

 Applications may be submitted by anyone (therefore not just by the author) by 31 December 2018 via email to firstname.lastname@example.org.

 The recipient of the 2019 Frans Vanistendael Award for International Tax Law will be selected by an international jury composed of Reuven Avi-Yonah, Ana Paula Dourado, Marjaana Helminen, Ruth Mason, Yoshihiro Masui, Jörg Manfred Mössner, Pasquale Pistone (Chairman), Jennifer Roeleveld and Miranda Stewart.

-The conferral of the 5th IBFD Frans Vanistendael Award will take place in Amsterdam on 30 April 2019 during the closing ceremony of the Doctoral Meeting of Researchers in International Taxation (DocMIT) and Postdoctoral International Tax Forum (PITF).
+The conferral of the 5th IBFD Frans Vanistendael Award will take place in Amsterdam on 6 September 2019 during the conference: Putting Learning into Practice – Addressing the Challenges of International Tax Law.